rugbyprof/4883-Software-Tools/Assignments/A05/README.md

         - Output file name (path and name of where to save it)
         - True type font (a path and name to a true type font)
         - Font size (integer of what font size they want)
     - Python sends command line arguments to your program as a list that is named `sys.argv`.
-You must `import sys`.
+    - You must `import sys` to use `sys.argv`